Computers in the libraries

 - Computers with access to library resources and the Internet are available in all campus libraries.

-- In addition, word processing and other desktop applications may be found in the following libraries (requires CalNet ID), and in campus computer labs.
+- Word processing and other desktop applications may be found on public PCs in the libraries (requires CalNet ID), and in campus computer labs.

 - If you use your CalNet ID to login to a public computer, you must log out when you are finished.